Brijuni Islands National Park off the western coast of Istria

 • Mild coastal winter climate

-• Reduced ferry schedule applies
+• Reduced ferry schedule

 • Check availability before visiting